mpdf/mpdf.github.io/reference/mpdf-variables/list-auto-mode.md

 modification_time: 2015-08-05T12:02:07+00:00
 ---

-(mPDF >= 6.0)
+(mPDF &ge; 6.0)

 # Description

 void **list_auto_mode**

 Specify whether to use mPDF custom method of automatic indentation of lists, or standard browser-compatible.
 The custom mPDF method is ignored if `list-style-position: inside`, or image used for marker (or custom U+).

 For more information, see <a href="{{ "/what-else-can-i-do/lists.html" | prepend: site.baseurl }}">Lists</a>.